StockSharp/doc/en/topics/api/connectors/russia/plaza.md

 # Plaza II (SPECTRA) CGATE

-This connector available for MOEX only and description can found in [russian version](https://doc.stocksharp.ru/topics/api/connectors/russia/plaza.html).
+This connector is available for MOEX only.
+The description can be found in the [Russian version](https://doc.stocksharp.ru/topics/api/connectors/russia/plaza.html).